pvvx/AdScanerTrg/readme.txt

-AdScanerTrg - Trigger and reed switch status receiver on TLSR826x + BLE ADV repeater.
+AdScanerTrg - Trigger and reed switch status receiver on TLSR8266 + BLE ADV repeater.

 In connection mode, it has the ability to work as a repeater - scanner BLE advertising from other devices.

-Used JDY-10 module (TLSR8266).
+Used JDY-10 or E104-BT05 module (TLSR8266).

 Firmware files:

-1. 8266_jdy_10.bin - the main project file.
+1. 8266_jdy_10.bin, 8266_e104_bt05.bin - the main project file.
 2. floader.bin - file of project TlsrComProg-Uartfloader.
    Used to download firmware via UART.
 It is activated if, at module startup, the SWS pin is shorted to GND.